Ylianst/MeshCentral/docs/docs/install/index.md

 #### Increased Security Installation

 On Debian based Linux distributions like Ubuntu, a better and more secure way to install MeshCentral is to have it run within a user account this restricted privileges.
 When installed like this, the self-update capability of MeshCentral will not work.
 Instead of installing MeshCentral in the user’s home folder, we install it in /opt/meshcentral and we create a meshcentral user that does not have rights to login or change any of the MeshCentral files.
-To do this, start by creating a new user called “meshcentral”
+To do this, start by creating a new user called `meshcentral`

 ```
 sudo useradd -r -d /opt/meshcentral -s /sbin/nologin meshcentral
 ```

-We can then create the installation folder, install and change permissions of the files so that the “meshcentral” account gets read-only access to the files.
+We can then create the installation folder, install and change permissions of the files so that the `meshcentral` account gets read-only access to the files.

 ```
 sudo mkdir /opt/meshcentral